 Instructions to the editor: please make the following changes from P92L18 to P92L19 in the subclause 9.4.2.335.3 DMG Sensing Scheduling subelement in D4.0 as shown below:

 For the Channel Measurement Feedback elements, carried within a BRP frame, the measurements on which the report is based upon are defined in the Report Delay field of the Report Control field of the BRP Sensing element (see 9.4.2.340 (BRP Sensing element)).
 If the value of the field is 1, the report is based on a measurement in the current DMG sensing measurement exchange.
 If the value of the field is 2, the report is based on a measurement in the previous DMG sensing measurement exchange.
-The Report Type field in the first DMG sensing measurement exchange of the burst can be set to 0, indicating no report in this DMG sensing measurement exchange, or 4, indicating report of measurements in the last DMG sensing measurement exchange of the previous burst.
+The Report Delay field in the first DMG sensing measurement exchange of the burst can be set to 0, indicating no report in this DMG sensing measurement exchange, or 4, indicating report of measurements in the last DMG sensing measurement exchange of the previous burst.

 SP